UMBC-EEHPC/AIdeckTestbed/README.md

 # AIdeckTestbed

-Testbed for experimentation on the GAP8-based AI deck platform
+Testbed for experimentation on the GAP8-based AI-deck platform

 ## About

-I like C but it's a rather dreadful language to write long programs in, and I also don't particularly like using Make either.
-As such I decided to dissect the GAP8 build system and reimplement the necessary build steps in Meson/Ninja, as well as take advantage of C++17.

-The project is rather small as of right now but I hope to eventually grow this into an all-encompassing platform for conducting research and writing programs targetting the GAP8-based AI deck platform.
+The project aims to serve as a modular platform for conducting research and writing programs targeting the GAP8-based AI-deck platform.

 ## Build